How to Apply

 Any updates or changes to the published information that affect applicants for the next class are made on this website before the application window opens.

 What happens after I submit my application?

 Interviews.
 Applicants considered for an appointment are invited to Mayo Clinic's campus in Rochester, Minnesota, at their own expense, for a personal interview.
-All candidates who submit a completed application by Jan.
-15, 2019 and meet the minimum admissions criteria will be guaranteed an interview.

 Interviews will occur in January and February.
 Applicants who live more than 300 miles from Rochester may have the option of interviewing via webcam; please contact the program for information regarding this option.

 Fluency in written and spoken English is essential for success in the program and to ensure patient safety.
 Applicants must demonstrate objective competency in English through the admission interview and may be required to submit results from the Test of English as a Foreign Language (TOEFL) examination or equivalent examination.

 Acceptance.
 All appointment letters are emailed in March.
 Your reply is required within seven business days.
 Appointment is contingent upon successful completion of the occupational health review and background checks (federal and Minnesota).
 Students are responsible for the associated fee required to complete these requirements.

 Enrolled students are required to be covered in a medical insurance plan throughout their educational program at Mayo Clinic.
 Students who do not have health care coverage should purchase a policy from an agency or company of their choice.
 Mayo Clinic School of Health Sciences does not endorse any particular plan or provider.